New Milford, New Jersey: Public transportation

 NJ Transit bus route 167 offers service between the borough and the Port Authority Bus Terminal in Midtown Manhattan, with local service offered on the 753, 756, 762, and 772 bus routes through New Milford.
-Coach USA's Rockland Coaches offers service on the 21T route to the Port Authority Bus Terminal.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.
+Rockland Coaches operates Route 21, which goes between New Milford and 52nd Street in Midtown Manhattan, but the route has not operated since the beginning of the COVID-19 Pandemic.

 Commuter rail service is provided by NJ Transit's Pascack Valley Line, with service at River Edge and New Bridge Landing stations, which are available across the Hackensack River in River Edge.
 The Pascack Valley Line offers two-way weekday and weekend service to and from Hoboken Terminal, and connecting service to Penn Station via Secaucus Junction.

 Notable people

 People who were born in, residents of, or otherwise closely associated with New Milford include: